Fried Cabbage

-Cook bacon until it’s browned and the fat is rendered (1) and add leeks (2).
+- Cook bacon until it’s browned and the fat is rendered, no one wants to bite into a soggy bacon.

 Storing and Reheating Instructions